Skip to main content

 Following discussions with RNA Energy, Richard published his letter to them and their responses to his questions.
 Read the correspondence here.

-Since RNA Energy's correspondence in February this year, Brockwell Energy has acquired the East Park Energy project.
+Since RNA Energy's correspondence in February 2024, Brockwell Energy has acquired the East Park Energy project.
 Richard met with Brockwell Energy in May to convey constituent concerns and urged them to engage with local residents.
 Richard continues to advocate for community involvement and transparency in these proposals.

 The statutory consultation on this proposal ran from Tuesday 24 September 2024 until Tuesday 29 October 2024.
-Richard objected to the proposla and his submission to the consultation can be read here.
+Richard objected to the proposals and his submission to the consultation can be read here.

-Given that the new Labour Government appears to be moving fast to approve other solar farm proposals, Richard has also written to the Secretary of State for Energy Security and Net Zero, Ed Miliband, to ask for a meeting with him to discuss the East Park Energy solar farm proposal in his constituency.
+Given that the Labour Government appears to be moving fast to approve other solar farm proposals, Richard also wrote to the Secretary of State for Energy Security and Net Zero, Ed Miliband, to ask for a meeting with him to discuss the East Park Energy solar farm proposal in his constituency.

 See below for all of Richard's news on Solar Power and Solar Farms.